 This course focuses on the development of a database-driven web site such as those used for e-business sites.
 Server side programming languages, database query languages and other web based tools are used to produce an interactive website that is supported by a relational database and secured by input validation and other best practices.

 Prerequisite(s): CIT 187 and CIT 176 or permission of instructor.

-CIT 255 - Cybersecurity Network Defense
+CIT 255 - Tactical Perimeter Defense in Network Security